 As world-leaders in English language education and school-based assessment, Professor Davison and her team at the School of Education, UNSW Arts and Social Sciences, decided to work towards a solution.

 In 2014, in partnership with selected government, Catholic and independent schools in Victoria, over 10,000 EAL students and their families, and the Federal Government, Davison and her team started work.
 By 2015, they had developed a solution: a website called TEAL: Tools to Enhance Assessment Literacy for Teachers of English as an Additional Language.

-“State and federal governments, educational organisations and teachers in Australia, have come to rely on TEAL as a first resource for learning about and promoting the support and development of EAL learners across all stages of schooling,” says Professor Davison.
+“State and federal governments, educational organisations and teachers in Australia, have come to rely on TEAL as a first resource for learning about and promoting the support and development of EAL learners across all stages of schooling.”